Chart Color Schemes

 Nambucca Heads features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 55.3% of all households, including 14.0% couples with children, 27.8% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 44.7%, with lone person households at 41.6% and group households comprising 3.2% of the total.
+Non-family households constitute the remaining 44.7%, with lone person households at 41.6% and group households comprising 3.2%.
 The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households